nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

 **When does SmartGit detect Pull Requests?**
 - When initially loading the Log, SmartGit will also refresh information on related *Pull Requests* from the GitHub server.
-- When a user performs a Fetch or Pull from the remote
+- When a user performs a Fetch or Pull from the remote in the **Standard Window**
 - When the user clicks on the GitHub/AzureDevOps/BitBucket icons

 **When does SmartGit synchronize Pull Requests?**